 That’s why the mindset of intentional minimalism is gaining traction with those looking to simplify their lives in order to enjoy it more.

 By reducing the number of things we own, we create space for more experiences and joy.
 That doesn’t mean throwing out everything or becoming an extreme minimalist though.

-Andrew Gibbs-Dabney, founder of LIVSN Designs.
-“The more things you own, the more things you have to maintain and store, which takes time away from the experiences you're seeking.
-A good rule of thumb is to ask, ‘does this item help me get outside easier/safer/more comfortably?’”
+Andrew Gibbs-Dabney, founder and CEO of LIVSN Designs, says that gear closets, “Should be a ticket to adventure, not a cluttered mess that adds stress,” he explains.
+“The more things you own, the more things you have to maintain and store.
+This takes vital time away from enjoying the experiences they are meant to help facilitate.
+A good rule of thumb is to ask, ‘does this item help me get outside more easily and comfortably?’”

-It can be overwhelming even to know where to start when it comes to simplifying your gear closet.
-So, here are a few tips to help you minimize your clothing to a few items that are manageable and useful for a variety of activities.
+It can be overwhelming even to know where to start when it comes to simplifying your gear closet, but ere are five foolproof tips to help you downsize your closet and start spring off with a fresh slate.

 1. Quickly sort through your gear

 Separate your clothing into a “needs to go” pile and a “can maybe stay” pile.
 The “needs to go” pile includes those ratty pants, the puffy coat with five patches, and the thermal underwear that is so stretchy you can see through it.

 “The most notorious culprit of gear clutter is often the hardest to tackle - old gear,” says Gibbs-Dabney.
 “I recommend keeping old gear in service as long as possible, but needs change over time.
 Sometimes it makes sense to upgrade, remove, or replace an worn out item. ”

 Don’t think too much about it—just quickly sort your items based on use and intuition.
 Once you have your two somewhat tidy piles, then you can move on to the next step.